Cammin/DrillTool/README.md

 ## Future
 The mod fully works, but there are still some features I want to add:
-- Break outcrops too
+- Break outcrops from either a bash or the drill
 - Make it able to hit live targets

-- Basic SFX when mining
+- double check that it does not animate correctly when there is no battery.
 - Basic VFX when mining

 At the moment, the tool's icon is the transfuser, and the model is the terraformer.